redhug1/red-nomad-vault-simulator/README.md

     go run server.go

+My code references the certificates from the other peoples work with these lines:

+	CertPath string = "../tls-certificates/00-certificates/server/cert.pem"
+	KeyPath  string = "../tls-certificates/00-certificates/server/key.pem"

 NOTE:
 My code simply uses the authors original certificates that have been pulled from github and these